This is normal - especially if you’ve tried several times.

 If this happens to you again, tell yourself you’re still a winner:

-In the other section of the site, THAT’S IT, I QUIT! you’ll not only find new and effective tools for letting nicotine cravings pass, but exercises to help you get back on track if you ever relapse!
+In the I QUIT NOW online help you’ll not only find new and effective tools for letting nicotine cravings pass, but exercises to help you get back on track if you ever relapse!

 But before going to this next section, take the time here to work through your roadblocks and rebuild your confidence and determination to free yourself from cigarettes once and for all!